 Utilities Location & Coordination

-AMT utilizes information developed during the surveying and SUE efforts to identify which utilities may be in conflict with the proposed construction.
+AMT utilizes information developed during the surveying and SUE efforts to identify which utilities may conflict with the proposed construction.
 We coordinate directly with each company to work out a relocation of their utility, or as much as possible, modify our design to avoid the utility.
-Coordination is also provided to maintain temporary utility services throughout construction.